JoeDunnStable/stable_distribution/README.md

 I used MacPorts to get them on my Mac.

 Meson has built in dependency support for the Boost libraries, but I had to define the BOOST_ROOT to get it to work.
+Also version 0.43 of meson has difficulty with the boost libraries when they're generated with the "-mt" suffix, so I had to link the system, filesystem and timer libraries to versions without the suffix.
 For the other prequisites meson works best using the pkconfig files.
 For some reason mpfr and gmp came without such files, but it's relatively easy to add appropriate entries.
 Once that's done Meson should do the rest.
 I wanted to use the clang++ compiler so I used the following commands from the root directory:

-    $ mkdir build_double
+    $ mkdir build
-    $ CXX=clang++ BOOST_ROOT=/opt/local meson build_double
+    $ CXX=clang++ BOOST_ROOT=/opt/local meson build
-    $ cd build_double
+    $ cd build
     $ ninja
     $ ninja test

-There are also three options available for building a multiprecision version:
+There are also three options available for adding a multiprecision support, which are implemented by defining MPREAL, CPP_BIN_FLOAT, and/or MPFR_FLOAT.
+As distributed MPREAL is defined.
-'mpreal', 'mpfr_float', or 'cpp_bin_float'.
-I generally use the mpreal version, which involves the following commands starting from the parent directory:

-    $ mkdir build_mpreal
-    $ CXX=clang++ BOOST_ROOT=/opt/local meson build_mpreal
-    $ cd build_mpreal
-    $ mesonconf -D floating_type='mpreal'
-    $ ninja
-    $ ninja test

-The ninja test suite includes only the more rapidly running tests.
-Other testing programs can be found in the test subdirectory of each build director.
-They should be run from the parent build directory.
-For instance, the following command can be entered from the build_double directory:

-    $ ./test/test_pstable

-The output will be in a file in the output directory of the parent directory.
+The output of the tests will be in files in the output directory of the parent directory.

-If you have a lot of time on your hands, you can run the following from the build_mpreal directory:
+If you have a lot of time on your hands, you can run the following from the build directory:

-    $ ./test/dump_stable
+    $ ./dump_stale/dump_stable

-This will create a 224,000 line file 'stable_mpreal.out' in the output directory, which can be used to check the double precision calculations by issuing the following command from the build_double directory:
+This will create a 224,000 line file 'stable_mpreal.out' in the output directory, which can be used to check the double precision calculations by issuing the following command from the build directory:

-    $ ./test/xcheck_to_file
+    $ ./xcheck_to_file/xcheck_to_file

 The src files beginning with the word "trace" can be used as examples of how to call the programs.